Yields rise with stocks on China stimulus hopes

 By Karen Brettell

-Bloomberg News reported that Beijing was considering cash injections or mergers to bail out airlines hit by the virus, which increased risk appetite, sending stocks higher and reducing demand for safe-haven bonds. .N
+Bloomberg News reported that Beijing was considering cash injections or mergers to bail out airlines hit by the virus, sending stocks higher. .N

 The death toll from the coronavirus climbed above 2,000 in China, but the tally of newly reported cases fell for a second day to the lowest since January.